Faith365/smarttrackerapp/README.md

 # SmartTrackerApp 📱🔐

-**SmartTrackerApp** is a modern Android application designed to intelligently track and recover lost or stolen Android devices — even under extreme conditions like factory resets, offline mode, or SIM swaps.
+**SmartTrackerApp** is a modern Android application designed to intelligently track and recover lost or stolen Android devices, even under extreme conditions like factory resets, offline mode, or SIM swaps.

 This system enhances traditional tracking solutions by integrating AI-powered predictive analysis, multi-user FIDO2/WebAuthn authentication, and stealth background monitoring.